-- Comment 11(B) explain analyze the impact of economic concepts within the free enterprise system such as supply and demand, profit, government regulation, and world competition on the economy of Texas; and - Comment 12(C) analyze the impact of significant industries in Texas such as oil and gas, aerospace, and medical, and computer technologies on local, national, and international markets. - (13)(14) Government.
+- (D) [(C)] analyze the effects of the changing population distribution and growth in Texas [during the 20th and 21st centuries] and the additional need for education, health care, and transportation [; and] - [(D) describe the structure of the population of Texas using demographic concepts such as growth rate and age distribution.] - (11) [(12)] Economics.
+The student understands the factors that caused Texas to change from an agrarian to an urban society.
+The student is expected to: - (A) explain economic factors and the development of major industries that led to the urbanization of Texas such as transportation, oil and gas, and manufacturing; and - [(B) trace the development of major industries that contributed to the urbanization of Texassuch as transportation, oil and gas, and manufacturing; and] - (B) [(C)] explain the changes in the types of jobs and occupations that have resulted from the urbanization of Texas. - (12) [(13)] Economics.
+The student understands the interdependence of the Texas economy with the United States and the world.
+The student is expected to: - (A) explain [analyze] the impact of national and international markets [and events] on the production of goods and services in Texas , including [such as] agriculture and [${\overline{x}}$] oil and gas [, and computer technology]; - (B) explain [analyze] the impact of economic concepts within the free enterprise system such as supply and demand, profit, [government regulation.] and world competition on the economy of Texas; and - (C) analyze the impact of significant industries in Texas such as [oil and gas.] aerospace, medical, and computer technologies on local, national, and international markets. - (13) [(14)] Government.
 The student understands the basic principles reflected in the Texas Constitution.
-The student is expected to: - (A) identify how the Texas Constitution reflects the principles of limited government, republicanism, checks and balances, federalism, separation of powers, popular sovereignty, and individual rights; and - (B) compare the principles and concepts of the Texas Constitution to the U.S. Constitution, including the Texas and U.S. Bill of Rights. - (14)(15) Government.
+The student is expected to: - (A) identify how the Texas Constitution reflects the principles of limited government, republicanism, checks and balances, federalism, separation of powers, popular sovereignty, and individual rights; and - (B) compare the principles and concepts of the Texas Constitution to the U.S. Constitution, including the Texas and U.S. Bill of Rights. - (14) [(15)] Government.
 The student understands the structure and functions of government created by the Texas Constitution.
-The student is expected to: - (A) describe the structure and functions of government at municipal, county, and state levels; and - (B) identify major sources of revenue for state and local governments such as property taxes tax, sales taxes tax, bonds, and fees :; and - (C) describe the structure, funding, and governance of Texas public education, including local property taxes, bond issues, and state and federal funding supported by state and federal taxpayers. - (15)(16) Citizenship.
+The student is expected to: - (A) describe the structure and functions of government at municipal, county, and state levels; and - (B) identify major sources of revenue for state and local governments such as property taxes [tax], sales taxes [tax], bonds, and fees [; and] - [(C) describe the structure, funding, and governance of Texas public education, including local property taxes, bond issues, and state and federal funding supported by state and federal taxpayers.] - (15) [(16)] Citizenship.
 The student understands the rights and responsibilities of Texas citizens in a democratic society.
-The student is expected to: - (A) explain identify rights of Texas citizens; and - (B) explain and analyze civic responsibilities of Texas citizens and the importance of civic participation. - (16)(17) Citizenship.
-The student understands the importance of the expression of different points of view in a democratic society.
-The student is expected to: - (A) identify different points of view of political parties and interest groups on important Texas issues, past and present; and - (B) describe the importance of free speech and press in a democratic society. ; and - (C) express and defend a point of view on an issue of historical or contemporary interest in Texas. - (17)(18) Citizenship.
-The student understands the importance of effective leadership in a democratic society.
-The student is expected to: - (A) identify the leadership qualities of elected and appointed leaders of Texas, past and present, including Texans who have been president of the United States; and - (B) identify the contributions of Texas leaders , including such as Lawrence Sullivan "Sul" Ross, John Nance Garner ("Cactus Jack"), James A. Baker III, Henry B. González, Kay
+The student is expected to: - (A) explain [identify] rights of Texas citizens; and - (B) explain [and analyze] civic responsibilities of Texas citizens and the importance of civic participation.